 Encompassing a huge complex of towers, gardens, fortresses and residences, Sforza Castle was once the largest citadel in Europe.
 This should give you some indication of the sheer enormity of it.

-⭐️ Pro tip: If you’re able to visit on the first or third Tuesday of the month after 2pm, you can get free entry to the museums!
+⭐️ Pro tip: If you’re able to visit on the first or third Tuesday of the month after 2pm or the first Sunday of the month, you can get free entry to the museums!

 In the centre of the park you’ll find an artificial lake which is not only home to many birds, but also turtles!
 During the day you’ll often find them basking in the sun.